Web-Master-2000/Master-Kit/README.md

 ```
 * Clone the git repo - git clone https://github.com/Web-Master-2000/Master-Kit.git - and checkout the tagged [release](https://github.com/Web-Master-2000/Master-Kit/releases) you'd like to use.

+## Includes
+**Bulma:**
+Bulma is a modern and flexible CSS framework.
+Known for its lightweight nature and ease of use, Bulma adopts a mobile-first approach.
+It operates on a component-based structure, allowing easy integration of elements needed in projects.

+**Materialize:**
+Materialize is a CSS framework based on Google's Material Design concept.
+It offers a modern design using colorful, flat lines, and shadows.
+Mobile-friendly and user-friendly, Materialize is supported by a large community.

+**UI Kit:**
+UI Kit is a lightweight and modular CSS framework.
+Its primary purpose is to provide useful and stylish interface elements for web projects.
+The ability to easily customize components makes UI Kit a preferred option.

+**Bootstrap:**
+Bootstrap is a widely popular CSS framework developed by Twitter.
+It is known for its responsive design, grid system, ready-made components, and extensive community support.
+Its detailed documentation makes it suitable for developers at all levels.

+**Skeleton:**
+Skeleton is a lightweight and basic CSS framework.
+It is only 400 bytes in size, making it ideal for minimalist designs.
+Often used for small projects or learning purposes, Skeleton includes only fundamental building blocks, allowing you to add the desired features to your project.

 ## Features

 * Simple and Responsive HTML Page